samt/barcode/README.md

 });
 ```

-## Rewrite
+## Refactor

-Much of this will be due for a rewrite in the near future.
-2.0 might make some
-API changes, but I will keep it as close to the original as possible.

-Some goals for the rewrite:

-- Externalize as much as possible
-	- checksum calculations
-	- error correcting calculations
+Much of the underlying code for the generation is being rewritten, however the
+API will remain the same.
+As a rule, anything new will have to be testable.

+Things todo:

+- Move all checksums and ECC to a module in lib/utils
-- Abstract the drawing part
+- Use the new barcode generation class: Barcode2D.js
-	- Allow for the 3 ways to accept the data currently implemented
-	- Be able to print numbers below barcodes
-- Break the process up into more defined and testable steps
+- Remove uses of Barcode1D and in-place image generation
-	- Check for issues with settings
+- Create separate functions for generating sequences
-	- Calculate checksums (if applicable)
-	- Create pattern in a data structure
-	- Send the pattern to the drawer

-I hope to eventually make it more maintainable this way instead of the endless
-amounts of spaghetti code.
+In the future:

+- Abstract drawing to be able to draw with `gm` or output html.

 ## License